canmom/so-you-think-you-can-code-2025/day20/readme.md

 I adjusted the camera positioning to give it a lissajous motion that flies you in and out of the noodles.
 You can see it in-browser [here](https://canmom.art/noodles).
 The full source code is available [here](https://github.com/canmom/noodles) if you would like to compile it natively.

-OK, is this finished?
-Not exactly.
-I'm not sure what causes the sharp discontinuities in gradient.
-There are sometimes twisting artefacts, resulting from how I'm calculating the normal and bitangent.
+The first version of this effect (pictured) had some weird gradient discontinuities and artefacts, which turned out to be a result of casting negative values to unsigned integers in the noise function.
+Once this was corrected (by adding a vec3 of the max i32 value before casting), I got much smoother shapes!

-Additionally, while this performs well on native hardware and in Chrome, I have severe performance hitches in Firefox.
+While this performs well on native hardware and in Chrome, I have severe performance hitches in Firefox.
 I'm completely stumped here, no idea what's causing it and the profile has proven unenlightening.
 So, if anyone has insights, I could do with some help!

 Nevertheless, we can easily have a few thousand twisting noodles, and this is really only the beginning of what you can do with this kind of effect.
 I find it downright hypnotic.